crystal-lang/crystal-book/syntax_and_semantics/type_inference.md

 end

 class Address
-  # No need for a return type annotation here
+  # No need for a return type restriction here
   def self.unknown
     new("unknown")
   end